ibnuda/fpmortals/manuscript/complete.md

 A> sumber dekoherensi kelas tipe: bila kita menderivasi sebuah `JsEncoder[Foo]`, A> kita akan mendapatkan hasil yang berbeda yang tergantung pada cakupan mana A> `ProductHint[Foo]` berada.
 Sangat dianjurkan untuk menghindari hal semacam ini.

-Shapeless selects codepaths at compiletime based on the presence of annotations, which can lead to more optimised code, at the expense of code repetition.
-This means that the number of annotations we are dealing with, and their subtypes, must be manageable or we can find ourselves writing 10x the amount of code.
-We change our three annotations into one containing all the customisation
-parameters:

 Shapeless menentukan jalur kode pada saat kompilasi berdasarkan pada ada atau tidaknya anotasi yang dapat memberikan potensi kode teroptimasi, walaupun dengan beban